 Originally from Vermont, Ashley graduated from the University of Puget Sound with a Bachelors of Science in 2008 and began wildland firefighting with the US Forest Service.
 After firefighting for seven years, Ashley decided to give up the seasonal lifestyle and strengthen her roots in the

-Methow Valley; she just started a new position at TwispWorks with the goal of creating a post-high school training program for local youth.
+Methow Valley; she just started a new business venture with her sister.
 Ashley lives with her partner Chris in Twisp.

 Gregg Knott - Vice Chair

 Position #1 - Upper Methow